 14 Mar 2018 · 18 Mar 2018

-From 14-18 March 2018 in Rome, Italy, the Lausanne Movement will be hosting the Global Consultation on Christian Witness to Nominal Christians in Roman Catholic, Orthodox, and Protestant societies.
+From 14-18 March 2018 in Rome, Italy, the Lausanne Movement hosted the Global Consultation on Christian Witness to Nominal Christians in Roman Catholic, Orthodox, and Protestant societies.

-In a world where over 2.5 billion people would define themselves as ‘Christian’, the Global Consultation on Nominalism is strategic and timely.
+In a world where over 2.5 billion people would define themselves as ‘Christian’, the Global Consultation on Nominalism was strategic and timely.
 Nominal Christians need to be equipped to embrace a more robust faith so that they can play a greater role in the global witness to Christ.
-This consultation will explore and collaborate on ways in which the global church can better engage and equip nominal Christians.
+This consultation explored and collaborated on ways in which the global church can better engage and equip nominal Christians.

 Please contact [email protected] with any questions.